 PermitsKhumbu Rural Municipality Permit & Sagarmatha National Park Permit

-• Trek through captivating Sherpa villages and rhododendron forests
+• Trek through picturesque Sherpa villages and lush rhododendron forests

-• Dramatic views of Cho Oyu, Lhotse, Everest, and other Himalayan peaks
+• Enjoy breathtaking views of towering peaks like Cho Oyu, Lhotse, Everest, and more

-• Reach the sparkling, bright blue Gokyo Lakes
+• Reach the stunning, vibrant blue waters of Gokyo Lakes

-• Climb Gokyo Ri for stunning sunrise views of Mount Everest’s summit
+• Hike up to Gokyo Ri for panoramic sunrise views of Mount Everest’s summit

-• Pristine mountain scenery in Sagarmatha National Park
+• Immerse yourself in the pristine beauty of Sagarmatha National Park

-• Enjoy Sherpa culture and hospitality as you travel through villages
+• Discover the rich Sherpa culture and warm hospitality in local villages

 8. Mardi Himal Trek